ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 Central management and deployment ensures that design guidelines are met, guarantees correct and up-to-date content, helps comply with legal requirements, relieves staff and creates an additional marketing and sales channel.

 **With Set-OutlookSignatures you can do all this, and even more with the Benefactor Circle add-on.**

+Set-OutlookSignatures is the open source gold standard to centrally manage and deploy email signatures and out-of-office replies for Outlook and Exchange.
+Download the free and open-source core version from <a href="https://github.com/Set-OutlookSignatures/Set-OutlookSignatures" target="_blank">GitHub</a> for free.

+**ExplicIT's Benefactor Circle add-on enhances the open source version with a great set of additional features and commercial support.**

+<a href="#52-trial-version" target="_blank"><button class="button is-link is-normal is-responsive is-hover">Request a trial version</button></a>
+<a href="/contact" target="_blank"><button class="button is-link is-normal is-responsive is-hover">Contact the Set-OutlookSignatures Benefactor Circle team</button></a>

 <!-- omit in toc -->
 ## Topics